Lowland streaked tenrec: Spines as tools

 H. semispinosus has hard, keratinous quills located in the mid-dorsal region that act as a sounding device and are thought to be used for communication between mother and young and/or a warning signal to predators.
-Movement of these quills causes the tips to rub together and create a high frequency sound.
+Movement of these quills causes the tips to rub together and create a high-frequency sound.
 These quills are located in a small area of the mid-dorsal region in a group of seven to 16 arranged in three rows.
-Five quills run laterally on each side and are flanked by five to six quills being light brown in color.
-The arrangement and number of quills does not alter during growth and neither does the length.
+Five quills run laterally on each side and are flanked by five or six quills being light brown in color.
+The arrangement and number of quills do not alter during growth and neither does the length.
 The circumference of the quills, however, does change from juvenile to adult.

 When an individual is aggravated, a defense response is produced by erecting its quills laterally and forward, which produces sound when the quills vibrate.
-H. semispinosus has a highly developed sense of smell and this response, along with foot stamping, is also produced when the odor of a predator is detected.
-This display additionally occurs when males fight for females and when unfamiliar males come across one another.
+H. semispinosus has a highly developed sense of smell, and this response, along with foot stamping, is also produced when the odor of a predator is detected.
+This display additionally occurs when males fight for females, and when unfamiliar males come across one another.
 Female encounters, though, have tactile contact and then increase the distance between each other.
-It uses its quills to communicate in two different ways, by raising them in agitation or by rubbing them together in a method known as stridulation – best known as the type of noise produced by crickets and cicadas.
-The sound produced is too high to be perceived by human ears.
+The species uses its quills to communicate by raising them in agitation or by rubbing them together in a method known as stridulation – best known as the type of noise produced by crickets and cicadas.
+The sound produced is too high in frequency to be perceived by human ears.

 Sound

 The streaked tenrec is the only mammal known to use stridulation for generating sound, a method more commonly associated with insects and snakes.
 Due to its rarity, the information regarding the functional-morphological mechanism of the streaked tenrec's sound production is incomplete.
 The sounding quills are different from the spines and hair, and are found in the mid-dorsal region of the streaked tenrec.
 The arrangement and length are similar throughout the streaked tenrec's lifespan, making up three rows in its midline area and adjacent areas bilaterally.
 Cutaneous muscles underneath the quills are known as "quill vibrator discs"; they are around 16.8 mm long and 8.55 mm in width for an adult.
 These cutaneous muscles contribute to the vibration of the quills and production of sound for communication.